Every website development process follows a timeline.

 Chances are, you may use programming languages like CSS or HTML—so as your web developers for their help with the next stage.

-However, at Clique, we use tools like Invision studio where we mock up illustrations and animations.
+However, at Clique, we use tools like Figma where we mock up illustrations and animations.
 We prefer to gather images and design elements, logos there as gathering (and then executing) is the name of the game.

 6. Test your mock-up design